openbanking-dev/blog-contents/payments.md

-# Making Open Banking Payments
+# Making Open Banking UK Payments

 *This article is part of a set of tutorial about Open Banking UK, although, they are all written to be read as a standalone article.
 If you are interested in learning about Open Banking UK from the beginning, you may want to start by our intro article.*